 The orders for 'Roland' were issued late on 13 July.
 After his meeting with von Manstein, however, Hitler countermanded the deployment of the XXIV Panzerkorps to the Kursk salient, on 14 July sending the corps to support Generaloberst Eberhard von Mackensen’s 1st Panzerarmee on the southern part of the Eastern Front.

-On 17 July the Soviet South-West Front and South Front launched a major offensive, the 'Donbass Strategic Offensive Operation', across the Mius and Donets rivers against the southern wing of von Manstein’s Heeresgruppe ‘Süd’, smashing into Generaloberst Karl-Adolf Hollidt’s 6th Armyand von Mackensen’s 1st Panzerarmee.
+On 17 July the Soviet South-West Front and South Front launched a major offensive, the 'Donbas Strategic Offensive Operation', across the Mius and Donets rivers against the southern wing of von Manstein’s Heeresgruppe 'Süd', smashing into Generaloberst Karl-Adolf Hollidt’s 6th Army and von Mackensen’s 1st Panzerarmee.
 Early in the afternoon of 17 July, 'Roland' was terminated with an order for the the II SS Panzerkorps to begin withdrawing from the Prokhorovka sector toward Belgorod.
-Generaloberst Hermann Hoth’s 4th Panzerarmee and General Werner Kempf’s Armeeabteiling 'Kempf' had anticipated the order and began executing it as early as the evening of 16 July.
-The armoured fighting vehicles of the SS Panzergrenadierdivision 'Leibstandarte Adolf Hitler' were distributed between the SS Panzergrenadierdivision 'Das Reich' and the SS Panzergrenadierdivision 'Totenkopf' as the division was hastily redeployed to Italy, while the SS Panzergrenadierdivision 'Das Reich' and SS Panzergrenadierdivision 'Totenkopf' were despatched to the south to meet the new Soviet offensive.
+Generaloberst Hermann Hoth’s 4th Panzerarmee and General Werner Kempf’s Armeeabteilung 'Kempf' had anticipated the order and began executing it as early as the evening of 16 July.
+The armoured fighting vehicles of the 1st SS Panzergrenadierdivision 'Leibstandarte Adolf Hitler' were distributed between the 2nd SS Panzergrenadierdivision 'Das Reich' and the 3rd SS Panzergrenadierdivision 'Totenkopf' as the division was hastily redeployed to Italy, while the 2nd SS Panzergrenadierdivision 'Das Reich' and 3rd SS Panzergrenadierdivision 'Totenkopf' were despatched to the south to meet the Soviet forces' new 'Donbas Strategic Offensive Operation'.